sp80808/DragonsHoard/FUTURE_PLANS.md

 - **Gold Transmutation:** Every cascade step generates +5 Gold per tile.
 - **Mana Syphon:** Cascades restore a small amount of Player HP (if HP mechanic is added) or charge an "Ultimate Ability" bar.
 - **Deep Impact:** Cascade merges at Depth > 3 explode, clearing adjacent low-tier tiles.

+## New Item Ideas
+- **Prism of Echoes:** When a cascade occurs, it has a 50% chance to duplicate the merged tile into an empty slot.
+- **Gravity Anchor:** Pulls all tiles downwards after a cascade, potentially triggering *another* set of merges (Tetris-style gravity).

+---

+# Future Feature: Juicy XP Feedback

+To make gaining XP feel more rewarding, we need better visual and auditory feedback.

+## Visual Improvements
+1.  **Floating XP Numbers:** When a merge happens, spawn a small floating text `+50 XP` near the tile, drifting towards the XP bar.
+2.  **Bar Physics:** When a large chunk of XP is gained (e.g., Boss Kill), the XP bar should fill up rapidly, glow white, and shake the UI slightly.
+3.  **Level Up Moment:** Freeze frame for 0.5s, darken the background, and have the "LEVEL UP" text slam onto the screen with a shockwave.

+## Audio Improvements
+1.  **Pitch Shifting:** Consecutive merges (combos) should play the XP gain sound at progressively higher pitches (do-re-mi-fa-so...).
+2.  **Liquid Fill Sound:** A subtle liquid pouring sound while the XP bar fills up.

+---

 # Future Feature: Visual Customization & Unlockables